seek-oss/skuba/.changeset/four-bottles-itch.md

 template: seek-oss/docker-ecr-cache 2.1

-This update brings a new `skip-pull-from-cache` option which is useful on `Warm`/`Build Cache` steps.
+This update brings a [new `skip-pull-from-cache` option](https://github.com/seek-oss/docker-ecr-cache-buildkite-plugin#skipping-image-pull-from-cache) which is useful on `Warm`/`Build Cache` steps.

-At SEEK, the build agents no longer persist cache from previous steps, so this option allows us to proceed to the next step without needing to pull down the ECR cache.
-This can save on average ~ 1 minute for a 2 GB Docker image size per build.
+At SEEK, our build agents no longer persist their Docker build cache from previous steps.
+This option allows a preparatory step to proceed on a cache hit without pulling the image from ECR, which can save on average ~1 minute per build for a 2GB Docker image.